microsoftgraph/entra-powershell/development-docs/design-guidelines/parameter-best-practices.md

 #### Parameter Alias

-If you there is a separate nomenclature for the parameter name, or if you would like to shorten the name of the parameter so it's easier to remember, you can add an alias attribute to your parameter to allow for this functionality.
+If there's a separate nomenclature for the parameter name, or if you would like to shorten the name of the parameter so it's easier to remember, you can add an alias attribute to your parameter to allow for this functionality.

 ### Parameter Types

 #### Valid Parameter Types

 The type of parameters should always be defined; a parameter should never be of type `object`, `PSObject`, `PSCustomObject` or the like.
-Defining a parameter with any of these types can make it difficult for the user to know what value they should be providing to the parameter, as well as makes it difficult for the breaking change analyzer to detect any breaking changes made to the parameter since it has no knowledge about changes in the types' properties.
+Defining a parameter with any of these types can make it difficult for the user to know what value they should be providing to the parameter, and makes it difficult for the breaking change analyzer to detect any breaking changes made to the parameter since it has no knowledge about changes in the types' properties.

 #### Consistent Parameter Types